Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 Module:  VA Provider
 -----------------

+vaprovider-TsPost-001:
-vaprovider-TunnelStream-001: Alters VAProvider to process a generic message with a nested market price request and respond with a generic messagae which contains a market price refresh message.
+	1. Alters VAProvider to process a generic message with a nested market price request and respond with a generic messagae which contains a market price refresh message.
 Altered code is in simpleTunnelMsgHandler.c.
 However, all files are saved to build a standalone VAProvider.
+	2. Alters VAProvider to handle incoming tunnel stream Post message.
+Sends back Ack message if the flag "applyAck" has been set on Post message.Added additional command line options/arguments:
+		-sendNack: sends negative acks if post message is received (defaults to false);
+		-rejectLogin: rejects main login request (defaults to false);
+		-rejectTsLogin: rejects the tunnel stream login request (defaults to false).
+		Example: ./VAProvider -p 14002 -s DIRECT_FEED -sendNack -x

 vaprovider-GenM-001:  Alters VAProvider to send genericMsg on login, directory and market price streams.